aiddata/geo-cnn/settings_readme.md

 ### Static
 The static block contains options which are used across multiple stages of processing, but is most heavily tied to data preparation and CNN training.

-- boundary_path: path of boundary file relative to the `<base_path>/data/boundary` directory.
-The boundary file should be a GeoJSON that consists of a singly valid polygon which encompases the entire study area.
-This will be used to define sample and prediction grids.
+- imagery_type: imagery id (e.g., "landsat8").
+Refers to directory with `<base_path>/landsat/data`
+- imagery_bands: bands of imagery to use (corresponds to value in landsat path)

+    - source_name: identifier for source used to load samples.
+Must be CSV file basename within `<base_path>/data/surveys` directory

+- sample_definition:
+    - imagery: list of imagery temporal identifier to use
+    - sample: list

     - sample_type: source/grid/random, defines whether to use a predefined set of samples (source) such as from existing survey locations, or to use a generated grid of sample locations, or to generate random locations (random - not currently functional)

+    - random options:
         - random_samples: [Not currently functional] true/false, generate random samples not related to existing sample locations
         - random_count: [Not currently functional] number of random samples to generate
         - random_buffer: [Not currently functional] distance from existing sample locations new random locations must be
         - random_init: [Not currently functional] ?

-- source_name: identifier for source used to load samples.
-Must be CSV file basename within `<base_path>/data/surveys` directory
+    - grid options:
+        - grid_boundary_file: path of boundary file relative to the `<base_path>/data/boundary` directory.
+The boundary file should be a GeoJSON that consists of a singly valid polygon which encompases the entire study area.
+This will be used to define sample and prediction grids.
         - grid_pixel_size: pixel size to use when generating sample grid

     - sample_nfill: number of locations to "fill" or create associated with each existing sample location
     - sample_fill_dist: maximum distance to fill for each sample location
     - sample_fill_mode: fixed/random, whether to fill locations using a fixed grid (regular intervals within sample_fill_dist) or randomly (but still within sample_fill_dist)

 - cat_names: list of names to associate with each bin for classifier
 - cat_bins: list of values associated with each bin for classifier (lower bound, using `>=` progressing through list)
 - cat_field: field name to use for classifying bins in underlying data (field may either exist in source if using source samples, or may be nighttime lights - or other value which a function exists in code - to generate values for source or grid samples.
 Only NTL function currently exists.)